learnwithfair/deep-linking/README.md

 https://yourdomain.com/product/123
 ```

-* ✅ If app is installed → opens Product page in app
+- If the app is installed — opens the Product screen directly inside the app
-* ❌ If not installed → opens in browser
+- If not installed — opens the URL in the browser

 ---

-## ⚙️ 2.
-How It Works (Easy Flow)
+## 2. How It Works

 ```
 User clicks link
-        ↓
+        |
-Mobile checks domain (.well-known files)
+Mobile OS checks domain verification files (.well-known)
-        ↓
+        |
-If verified → Open App
+If verified --> Open App
-Else → Open Browser
+Else        --> Open Browser
-        ↓
+        |
-App reads URL → Opens correct screen
+App reads the URL and navigates to the correct screen
 ```

 ---

-## 👨‍💻 3.
-Backend Developer (Your Job)
+## 3. Backend Developer Responsibilities

-### Step 1: Create Folder
+### Step 1: Create the Folder Structure

 ```
 public/.well-known/